inside.ewu.edu

 Pre-requisites: admission to a Leadership degree or certificate program.

-This course investigates the role that communication plays in organizational and leader effectiveness.
+Investigates the role that communication plays in organizational and leader effectiveness.
 Through a leadership and organizational behavior lens, this course examines communication at multiple levels.
-Additionally, special attention will be paid to conflict and conflict resolution.
-Students will consider how culture and diversity impact communication.
-By exploring a variety of theories and practices, students will develop an awareness of their own communication strength weakness.
+Additionally, special attention is paid to conflict and conflict resolution.
+Students consider how culture and diversity impact communication.
+By exploring a variety of theories and practices, students develop an awareness of their own communication strength weakness.

 LEAD 530.
 LEADERSHIP FOR SOCIAL JUSTICE.
 4 Credits.